Household effects

 - Copy of your passport (photo ID)

-- Document authorising residence in NZ (only if you don’t hold a NZ or AU passport)
+- Document authorising residence in New Zealand (only if you don’t hold a New Zealand or Australian passport)

-- Packing List (a list of all the household effects you are shipping to NZ)
+- Packing list (a list of all the household effects you are shipping to New Zealand)

-- Shipping document which states your household effects have arrived in NZ
+- Shipping document which states your household effects have arrived in New Zealand

 - Airway bill (air freight)